 If your browser is unable to render and processes web page requests quickly, you’ll have those upset moments staring at Chrome loading pages too slow.

-Before accusing your lovely browser as the root of all the problems, you shall first take a look at your PC configuration which is the reason why Chrome isn’t able to extract the real power and offer you the actual performance which is actually expected.
+Before accusing Google chrome browser as the root of all the problems, you should first take a look at your PC configuration, which may be the reason why Chrome isn’t able to extract the real power and offer you the actual performance.

 So, this essential guide is all about tweaking Chrome (and not your PC) to match your PC configuration to finally give Chrome the access it needs to provide you with optimal performance.